 Savarkar was charged with co-conspiracy in the assassination of Mahatma Gandhi in 1948, but the court acquitted him due to a lack of evidence.
 After the Bharatiya Janata Party (BJP) came to power in 1998, and again in 2014, with the Modi-led BJP government at the top, Savarkar resurfaced in public discourse.

-Early Life & Education of Vinayak Damodar Savarkar
+Early Life and Education of Vinayak Damodar Savarkar

-Veer Savarkar information about Early Life & Education.
+Now we will learn about Veer Savarkar’s early life and education.
 Vinayak Savarkar was born on May 28, 1883, in the village of Bhagur, near Nashik, Maharashtra, to the Marathi Chitpavan Brahmin Hindu family of Damodar and Radhabai Savarkar.
 Ganesh, Narayan, and a sister named Maina were his other siblings.

 Savarkar studied at Pune's 'Fergusson College' and received his bachelor's degree.
 Shyamji Krishna Varma assisted him in getting a scholarship to study in England.
 He enrolled in the 'Gray's Inn Law College' and sought refuge at the 'India House.'
 It was a North London student residence.
 Veer Savarkar inspired his fellow Indian students in London to form the 'Free India Society' to fight for independence from the British.